 - Multilingual users — they are likely to be scammers who want to attract the most attention;

 - Users who go on about upcoming business projects in private texts — they are likely to ask for financial help down the line.

 According to Badoo reviews, the website users have little luck getting in touch with customer support.
 Given the fact that Badoo is a huge platform and is challenging to maintain, there’s no reason to chalk these cases off as individual.

-Account verification policies
+Account verification policies of Badoo dating site